-Natural hot springs are sacred places, unique in that they are enjoyed by all walks of life, shapes and sizes.
+Natural hot springs in Oregon are sacred places, unique in that they are enjoyed by all walks of life, shapes and sizes.
 They are present and historic places of peace.
 In other words, enjoy the comradery of your fellow soak seekers, who are inadvertently in the same exclusive club as yourself.

 Of course, this guide is just the very beginning.
 If you wish to go beyond a roadside hot springs you need to take into consideration where you’ll be going, for how long, and all of the items that may potentially need to be brought.

 Now that you’ve researched your geothermal destination and have checked road reports, trail and hot springs conditions with the corresponding public lands office it is time to load up your backpack with the essentials.